-"I believe that in a crisis so grave it is impossible too greatly to magnify the needs of the country or too strongly to dwell on the necessity of minimizing and subordinating the desires of individuals.
+"I believe that in a crisis so grave tt is impossible too greatly to magnify the needs of the country or too strongly to dwell on the necessity of minimizing and subordinating the desires of individuals.

 "The delegates who go to Chicago will have it in their power to determine the character of the administra- | Hon.
-D. J. Hanna, tion which is to do or leave undone the mighty tasks of the next four type and parochial outlook.
-Still less should they be politicians controlled by sinister influences from within or only. without.
-They should be the best men that can be found in our country, whose one great mission should be first with Steel and Ruber Bases that chafe and pinch.
-Start's PiAFAG-FABS are different from the truss, being medicine applicators made self-adhesive to prevent slipping.
-No "digging in" or grinding pressure.
-No straps, buckles or springs attached.
-Simple Home Treatment.
-Easy to Apply-Saft as Vetre!-leaguester.
-No delay from work.
-Hundreds of seem testimonials from those cared.
-Awarded Gold Medal and Grand Friz.
+D. J. Hanna, tion which is to do or leave undone the mighty tasks of the next four years.
+That administration can do an incalculable amount to make or mar our country's future.
+The men chosen to decide such a question ought not to be politicians of average type and parochial outlook.
+Still less should they be politicians controlled by sinister influences from within or without.
+They should be the best men that can be found in our country, whose one great mission should